 No Impact.
-The project site contains Kemble Elementary School and Chavez Elementary School; the project site is not identified as a state or national historic resource, as indicated in Section 3.5(a), above.
-Construction of the proposed project would be within the footprint of the project site's boundaries, with the exception of the installation of the temporary fencing at Kemble Park.
+The project site contains Nicholas Elementary School; the project site is not identified as a state or national historic resource.
+Construction of the proposed project would be within footprint of the project and include offsite improvements (e.g. driveway cuts).
 Therefore, there would be no impacts to historical resources.